fredrike/ariston-aqua-remotethermo-home-assistant/README.md

 Refer to `Multiple boilers under one account setup` section on https://github.com/chomupashchuk/ariston-remotethermo-home-assistant-v2 .

 ## Services
-`aquaariston.aqua_set_data` - Sets the requested data.
+`aquaariston.ariston_set_data` - Sets the requested data.

 ### Service attributes
   - `entity_id` - mandatory entity of Ariston water heater.
-For the rest of attributes please see Developer Tools tab Services within Home Assistant and select `aquaariston.aqua_set_data`.
-You may also directly read services.yaml within the `aquaariston` folder.
+For the rest of attributes please see Developer Tools tab Services within Home Assistant and select `aquaariston.ariston_set_data`.
+You may also directly read [services.yaml](custom_components/aquaariston/services.yaml ).
 Note that changing `required_showers` changes `temperature_mode` to `showers` and changing `required_temperature` changes `temperature_mode` to temperature on models that use shower mode (temperature mode is being simulated for some models like Velis wifi).

 ### Service use example
 ```
-service: aquaariston.aqua_set_data
+service: aquaariston.ariston_set_data
 data:
     entity_id: 'water_heater.aqua_ariston'
     antilegionella_set_temperature: 75